strict

 - Governed or governing by exact rules; observing exact rules; severe; rigorous.

-- very strict in observing the Sabbath
+- they are very strict in observing the Sabbath

 - Rigidly interpreted; exactly limited; confined; restricted.